IRLL/HierarchyCraft/paper.md

 # Summary

 Hierarchical reasoning poses a fundamental challenge in the field of artificial intelligence [@botvinick2014model].
-Existing methods may struggle when confronted with hierarchical tasks [@bacon2017option,@heess2016learning,@nachum2018data], yet there is a scarcity of suitable environments or benchmarks designed to comprehend how the structure of the underlying hierarchy influence a task difficulty.
-Our software represents an important initial step in the development of tools aimed at addressing research questions related to hierarchical reasoning.
+Existing methods may struggle when confronted with hierarchical tasks [@bacon2017option,@heess2016learning,@nachum2018data], yet despite the importance of understanding how the structure of an underlying hierarchy affects task difficulty, there is a lack of suitable environments or benchmarks to facilitate this exploration.

-We introduce **HierarchyCraft**, a lightweight environment builder designed for creating hierarchical reasoning tasks that do not necessitate feature extraction.
-This includes tasks involving pixel images, text, sound, or other data types where deep learning-based feature extraction is commonly employed.
+We introduce **HierarchyCraft** a software package that enables reasearchers to create custom environments based only on their hierarchical structures.
+This represents an important first step in developing tools for studying hierarchical reasoning and .

+**HierarchyCraft** excludes unstructured data, such as pixel images, text, sound, or other data types typically processed using deep learning techniques, for two key reasons.
+First, this focus allows researchers to isolate and study hierarchical behavior without the complexity introduced by feature extraction, which is straightforward in this context compared to most reinforcement learning environments.
+The primary source of difficulty lies in the hierarchical structure of the actions to be performed.
+Second, by excluding these data types, HierarchyCraft ensures that the environments are well-suited for classical planning algorithms, enabling meaningful comparisons between hierarchical decision-making in classical planning and reinforcement learning.

 HierarchyCraft serves a dual purpose by offering a set of pre-defined hierarchical environments and simplifying the process of creating customized hierarchical environments.